by Teodora Pasca

 Years ago, Corporal R. P. Beaudry was charged with sexual assault causing bodily harm, an offence under s 272 of the Criminal Code carrying a maximum penalty of 14 years’ imprisonment.
 Beaudry, a member of the Canadian Armed Forces, requested a jury trial.
 And because he was a member of the Forces, his request was denied.

 Until recently, criminal offences committed by military officials were understood to fall under the enumerated exception in s 11(f) of the Charter, which provides that any accused person has the right to trial by jury, “except in the case of an offence under military law tried before a military tribunal.”
-But in September of 2018, the Court Martial Appeal Court of Canada (“CMAC”) held that trying Beaudry’s case by court-martial was unconstitutional under s 11(f) of the Charter, because it denied him the right to a jury trial for serious Criminal Code offence that is not an offence under military law.
+But in September of 2018, the Court Martial Appeal Court of Canada (“CMAC”) held that trying Beaudry’s case by court-martial was unconstitutional under s 11(f) of the Charter, because it denied him the right to a jury trial for a serious Criminal Code offence that is not an offence “under military law.”

 The Beaudry decision effectively froze the Forces’ ability to prosecute serious criminal offences within the bounds of their own justice system and threw dozens of ongoing military prosecutions into a state of uncertainty.